Sometimes, after downloading a VPN, users experience a marginal decrease in internet speed. This is quite normal – but why does it happen?

 With a VPN, however, your ISP can't see what kind of traffic you're creating, because it's all encrypted.
 This means they can't throttle your bandwidth because, essentially, they don't know what you're using it for.

 Choosing a speedy VPN

-Admittedly, the order of these providers does change (we test them three times a day after all) but the same ones – NordVPN, ExpressVPN, Ivacy, Surfshark etc – are almost always near the top.
+Admittedly, the order of these providers does change but the same ones – NordVPN, ExpressVPN, Ivacy, Surfshark etc – are almost always near the top.
 Check out our fastest VPN page for more information and a full list of other the fastest services.

 Configuring your VPN settings for optimal speed

 If you already have a VPN and you're feeling like it's way to slow to be worth the trouble, don't make any drastic decisions just yet.
 You should definitely have a mess around with your VPN's configuration settings first, as this might solve your problem.